askmeegs/build-a-platform-with-krm/3-app-dev/README.md

 ## What you'll learn
 - How to set up a Kubernetes development environment using VSCode and Google Cloud Code
-- How the `skaffold` tool works with container builders like Docker and Jib to auto-build source code, and deploy to Kubernetes
+- How the `skaffold` tool works with container builders like Docker to auto-build source code, and deploy to Kubernetes
 - How to integrate `skaffold` with the `kustomize` manifests we saw in part 2
 - How to stage pull requests in Kubernetes automatically
 - How to set up a complete CI/CD pipeline, building on the Continuous Deployment workflow from part 2